HuangYH988/calorie-egghead/README.md

 # Calorie Egghead

-A personal consultant to help you track, count and advise on your calorie intake habits.
+A personal consultant to help you track and advise on your calorie intake.